 Then I was asked to write a book about computers and coding for children.
 Finally, I thought, a chance to figure it out.
 Luckily for me, I had married a computer programmer who runs a code club for local school kids, and our daughter is growing up a coding enthusiast, so I had a couple of experts to call on.
 I got a crash course in everything from binary digits and how computer chips work to coding my own programs (and debugging them).

-The result was Usborne’s Lift-the-flap Computers and Coding, swiftly followed by Look Inside How Computers Work, Coding for Beginners using Scratch, Coding for Beginners using Python, My First Computer Coding Book and – due out next year – Build Your Own Website for Beginners.
+The result was Usborne’s Lift-the-flap Computers and Coding, swiftly followed by Look Inside How Computers Work, Coding for Beginners using Scratch, Coding for Beginners using Python, My First Computer Coding Book and most recently Build Your Own Website for Beginners.

 So that’s how I got into coding.
 But why should anyone else?